Campbelllll/stats220/README.md

 **Website Link**: https://campbelllll.github.io/stats220/

 #### Desciption
 This repository is made foe the Statistics course I am currently taking at Auckland university.
-This couse is called stats 220 and i do my assingments here!
+This couse is called stats 220 and I do my assingments here!